Coat of arms of Northern Ireland

-The coat of arms of the Government of Northern Ireland was granted to the Executive Committee of the Privy Council of Northern Ireland in 1924.
+The coat of arms of the Government of Northern Ireland were granted to the Executive Committee of the Privy Council of Northern Ireland in 1924.
 The Government of Northern Ireland was replaced by the Northern Ireland Executive in 1974 and consequently the arms can no longer be used.

 History

 The coat of arms was designed by Major Sir Nevile Wilkinson, Ulster King of Arms, at Dublin Castle, in 1923.
 In January 1924, Major Wilkinson held discussions with Northern Irish officials in London regarding the coat of arms.
 The final design was completed by Wilkinson's deputy, Thomas Ulick Sadleir, for approval by the Northern Irish cabinet in April 1924.
 The artwork was approved and the Royal Warrant signed by King George V and issued through the Home Office on 2 August 1924 and registered in the Register of Arms in Dublin as follows: